IBM/ignition/docs/user-guide/creating-a-driver.md

 mkdir my-driver && cd my-driver
 ```

-When creating a driver you must give it a name and specify if it will function as a VIM driver, Lifecycle driver or both.
-In addition, you may configure any of the following options:
+When creating a driver you must give it a name but you may also configure any of the following options:

 - `--version` - the initial version of the driver (defaults to: 0.0.1)
 - `--port` - the default port your driver will run on.
 This will be configurable at runtime but having a default is recommended for consistency (defaults to a randomly chosen value)